janepan9917/janepan9917.github.io/_pages/about.md

 I graduated _magna cum laude_ from Columbia University with a B.S. in Applied Mathematics, where I was a Davis Scholar performing research with the Data Science Institute.
 Before I dived into ML research, I worked in quantitative finance and data science at Morgan Stanley and Acadian Asset Management.
 I've also completed research projects in reinforcement learning applied to machine learning, computational genomics, and biophysics.

 I love teaching mathematics, especially proof-based courses or courses related to machine learning.
-At Princeton, I taught introductory theoretical computer science (COS 340/240); at Columbia, I taught Artificial Intelligence (COMS 4701) and Discerete Mathematics (COMS 3203).
+At Princeton, I teach introductory theoretical computer science (COS 340/240); at Columbia, I taught Artificial Intelligence (COMS 4701) and Discrete Mathematics (COMS 3203).

 In my free time, I enjoy reading and writing; my favorite author is John Steinbeck, and I'm very interested in the modernist works of Wallace Stevens and T.S.
 Eliot.
 Lately, I've been interested in [origami](https://jonakashima.com.br/2021/05/11/origami-monkey/) and fitness.